stevedekorte/ActorKit/README.txt

 About

-	ActorKit is a framework supporting multithreaded actors with transparent futures in Objective-C.
+	ActorKit is a framework for multithreaded actors with transparent futures in Objective-C.

-ActorProxy and FutureProxy
+ActorProxy

 	Sending an "asActor" message to any object returns an actor proxy for the object.

-	Each actor spawns an os thread to process it's queue of messages.

 	Sending messages to the actor will queue them to be processed in first-in-first-out order by the actor's thread and immediately returns a "future" object.

+	When it's message queue reaches that limit (settable with setActorQueueLimit:), calling threads will be paused.

+FutureProxy

-	A future is a proxy for the result.
-If it is accessed before the result is ready, it pauses any calling threads until it is ready.
-After it is ready, it acts as a transparent proxy for the result, passing messages to the result as if the future were the same object.
+	A future is a transparent proxy for the result which, when accessed before the result is ready, will pauses calling threads until it is ready.

-	Futures detect and raise an exception in situations where pausing the calling thread would cause a deadlock.
+	Futures auto detect and raise an exception in deadlock situations.

-	An actor's queue limit can be set with the setActorQueueLimit: method.
-	When it's message queue reaches that limit, calling threads will be paused.
-	This is an automatic way of avoiding excessive spawning of actors.

 	Example

 	// these spawn threads for each actor to and return immediately

-	NSData *future1 = [(NSURL *)[[NSURL URLWithString:@"http://yahoo.com"] asActor] fetch];
-	NSData *future2 = [(NSURL *)[[NSURL URLWithString:@"http://google.com"] asActor] fetch];
+	NSData *aFuture = [(NSURL *)[[@"http://yahoo.com" asURL] asActor] fetch];

 	// ... do stuff that doesn't need to wait on the results ...

 	// now when we try to access the values, they block if the values aren't ready

-	NSLog(@"request 1 returned %i bytes", (int)[future1 length]);
-	NSLog(@"request 2 returned %i bytes", (int)[future2 length]);
+	NSLog(@"request returned %i bytes", (int)[aFuture length]);

-	// We just did a safe, coordinated interaction between three threads
-	// by only adding two tokens and with no state machines or callbacks

-	// you'll need to add this method for the above example because
-	// dataWithContentsOfURL: is a class method but actors have to be instances

-	@implementation NSURL (fetch)
-	- (NSData *)fetch { return [NSData dataWithContentsOfURL:self]; }
-	@end